The Presidents of the United States of America (album): Packaging and release

 Originally, the album was released in March 1995 on the independent Seattle label, PopLlama Records.
 This version of the album was noticeably different than other subsequent releases.
 The inside cover featured a picture of the band with Bill Clinton, who was the president of the United States at the time.
 The CD looked like a food inspection stamp.
 "Feather Pluckn" included a verse which was an homage of the Beatles' "I've Got a Feeling".
 The PopLlama release was also pressed on yellow vinyl with two bonus tracks.
 After the band signed to Columbia Records, the album was re-released on July 25, 1995.
 This version's inside cover featured a picture of the band members painted in red, white and blue in multiple pictures.
 The CD looks like a vinyl record label.
 All of the songs were re-mixed, and "Feather Pluckn" lost the "I've Got a Feeling" verse.

 In 2004, the band independently re-released the album as a Ten Year Super Bonus Special Anniversary Edition.
-It featured 13 bonus tracks, including B-sides and demos, and a bonus DVD of music videos and performance footage.
-In 2008, the album was re-released for a final time by the band's current label, Fugitive Recordings.
+It featured 13 bonus tracks, including B-sides and demos, and (except for the Australian release) a bonus DVD of music videos and performance footage.
 This version features the food inspection stamp-like design that originally appeared on the 1995 edition.
 The insert picture features a collage of band performances.
 In addition, the liner notes were slightly updated.
+In 2008, the album was re-released on CD for a final time by the band's then-current label, Fugitive Recordings, minus the bonus tracks.

 In February 2020, the group announced a vinyl reissue via Kickstarter.